lingfish/proxmox-grapple/README.md

 This is a clone of [vzdump-hook-script.pl](https://github.com/proxmox/pve-manager/blob/master/vzdump-hook-script.pl) that is written in Python, and that offers a lot more configurability.

-Different phases of the `vzdump` backup can be hooked into, and scripts can be run.
+Different phases of the `vzdump` backup can be hooked into, and things can be run.

 The app also logs script output in realtime -- useful when using a long-running process (like `rclone` for example), and you want to see progressive timestamping against its output.